 Security should be at the heart of the design of any software project, and Redpanda is no exception.
 Here we’ll dive into authorization, one of the baked-in mechanisms that helps you make your Redpanda cluster more secure.
-If want to know about authentication with mTLS and SASL, check out our docs on security.
-But, if you want a demonstration ACLs, follow along.
+If you want to know about authentication with mTLS and SASL, check out our docs on security.
+But if you want a demonstration of ACLs, follow along.

 Access control lists (ACLs) make sure your data is protected by granular, least-privilege policies.
 By following this guide, you will get to know how to set up Redpanda with ACLs, both on a conceptual level and on a technical level, through hands-on examples.

 While authentication is about making sure that whatever client connects to your cluster is verified as a trusted client, authorization is about making sure that each client has access to exactly the data it should.
 ACLs are the main mechanism supported by Redpanda to manage permissions.
 Our implementation of ACLs is Kafka-compatible, too!